templ-fun/evm-protocol/README.md

 ```

 Notes
+- Calls execute from the templ address.
+Any approvals and transfers affect the templ’s allowances and balances.
-- To forward ETH in the batch, set `values` for the specific inner call(s) and pass the top-level `value` argument in `createProposalCallExternal` to `sum(values)`.
+- To forward ETH in the batch, set `values` per inner call and set the top‑level `value` in `createProposalCallExternal` to `sum(values)`.
 - If any inner call reverts, the entire batch reverts; no partial effects.
 - Proposing and voting require membership; ensure the caller has joined.

 ### Batched External Calls (approve → deploy vesting)
-This example shows how to batch an ERC‑20 `approve` with a downstream call to a vesting/stream factory.
-It mirrors the pattern above, using the minimal `BatchExecutor` helper.
+This example shows how to batch an ERC‑20 `approve` with a downstream call to a vesting/stream factory, executing both from the templ via `batchDAO`.

 ```js
 // npx hardhat console --network localhost